 In this course, the student is required to draw in depth and will develop the ability to plan and execute drawings as the basis for painting, printmaking, and sculpture.
 This is a prerequisite for AP 2D Design Portfolio, AP 3D Design Portfolio, and AP Art Drawing Portfolio.
 This course cannot be entered at mid-term.
-Prerequisites: Art II Drawing; teacher approval recommended exhibitions.
-Emphasis is placed upon preparation for entry into AP Two-Dimensional Design Portfolio (Photography/Digital Imaging).
+Prerequisites: Art II Drawing; teacher approval recommended

+AP Two-Dimensional Design Portfolio (Photography/Digital Imaging).
 This course cannot be entered at mid-term.
 Prerequisites: Art II Photography; teacher approval recommended